 Upon their arrival in the UK, the jars were tasted by the judges, who were delighted to try these products for the first time.
 Georgina’s faith in their quality proved well founded, as they received Silver, Bronze and Commended Awards – exceptional for their first year!

-Since the publication of these results, the Co-operatives have been busy practising for 2021, and with a number of new Co-operatives showing an interest, we hope that this partnership will help to foster friendship and perfect preserve making throughout Senegal.
-We send our best wishes to all the Women’s Co-operatives in Senegal, and we can’t wait for 2021!
+A number of new Co-operatives have also expressed an interest in our Marmalade Awards and we hope that this partnership will help to foster friendship and perfect preserve making throughout Senegal.
+We send our best wishes to all the Women’s Co-operatives in Senegal.